 - You are a person whose individual net worth, or joint net worth with that person’s spouse or partner, exceeds $1,000,000, excluding the person’s primary residence.

 This regulatory oversight is usually necessary to make sure that you don’t dump all of your net worth into an investment with nothing left to live on.
 Most crowdfunded real estate platforms require you to be an accredited investor.
 (Though there are some that don’t.)

-However, even if you’re not an accredited investor, I’d recommend opening up an account because it will let you peruse the farms that are available and start getting more “fluent” in the world of farmland investing.
+However, even if you’re not an accredited investor, I’d recommend creating an account because it will let you peruse the farms that are available and start getting more “fluent” in the world of farmland investing.

 How does AcreTrader choose its farms?

 One huge selling feature when it comes to using an investing platform is that you can be completely hands-off when it comes to choosing what farm to invest in.
-(That means you won’t get carried away investing in zainy new crops like the cucumelon.)
-AcreTrader only accepts about 5% of farmland applicants and undergoes strict selection criteria that will ensure profitability.
-This includes
+(That means you won’t get carried away investing in any new crops like the cucumelon.)
+AcreTrader only accepts about 5% of the farms it reviews and undergoes strict selection criteria that will ensure profitability.
+This includes: